HikariCalyx/ArithMax/readme.md

 # Project status

-This project is currently suspended.
-This project is currently suspended.
-This project is currently suspended.
+This project is revived as ArithMax IV.
+IV not only means 4, but also stands for Intermediate Version.

 # ArithMax Overview